Chassis dynamometer: Road load simulation principle on chassis dynamometer

 Because the vehicle is secured to the chassis dynamometer, it prevents variables such as wind resistance to alter the data set.
 The chassis dynamometer is designed to add the sum of all the forces that are applied to a vehicle when driven on an actual road course to be simulated through the tires and calculated in the test results.

 Increasing air drag with the speed on the road manifests as increasing braking force of the vehicle wheels.
 The aim is to make the vehicle on the dynamometer accelerate and decelerate the same way as on a real road.

-First you need to know the parameters of the "behavior" of the vehicle on a real road.
+First you need to know the parameters of the "behaviour" of the vehicle on a real road.

 In order to get "road parameters", vehicle must be driving on ideal flat road with no wind from any direction, gear set to neutral and time needed to slow down without braking is measured in certain intervals e.g. 100–90 km/h, 90–80 km/h, 80–70 km/h 70–60 km/h etc. Slowing down from higher speed takes shorter time mainly due to air resistance.

 Those parameters are later set in dynamometer workstation, together with vehicle inertia.
 Vehicle is restrained and so called vehicle adaptation has to be performed.

 During vehicle adaptation dynamometer automatically slowing down from set speed, changing its own "dyno parameters" and trying to get same deceleration in given intervals as on real road.
 Those parameters are then valid for this vehicle type.
 Changing of set simulated inertia it is possible to simulate vehicle ability to accelerate if fully loaded, with setting gradient it is possible to simulate force if vehicle going downhill etc. Chassis dynamometers for climatic chamber does exists, where it is possible to change temperature in give range i.e. -40 to +50 °C or altitude chamber where it is possible to check fuel consumption with different temperatures or pressure and to simulate driving on mountain roads.